Subbuteo: History

 Subbuteo was invented by Peter Adolph (1916–1994), who was demobbed from the Royal Air Force after the end of World War II.
 Searching for a new business opportunity he turned his attention to creating a new table-top football game.
 He adapted his game from Newfooty, a table football game that had been invented in 1929 by William Lane Keeling of Liverpool.
 He made numerous improvements, including changing the heavy lead bases under the model players to lighter materials, using for his prototype a button from his mother's coat and a washer.

-In August 1946 Peter Adolph filed an outline patent application for the game, which was not finalised until May 1947.
-The August 1946 edition of The Boy's Own Paper first announced Subbuteo's availability and offered to send details, but sets were not available until March 1947.
+In August 1946 Peter Adolph filed an outline patent application for the game, which was finalised in May 1947.
+The August 1946 edition of The Boy's Own Paper first announced Subbuteo's availability and offered to send details.
+In March 1947, sets were first available.
 According to rumours, after the early adverts, orders started to pour in as Adolph set about converting his patent idea into a deliverable product.